hydra/componentmanager/README.md

 Cost: [USD:9.9999, EUR:8.8888, GBP:7.7777]
 ```

-the resulting CSV file will contain data like this
+The resulting CSV file will contain data like this:
 ```csv
 "REFDES", "NAME","VALUE","SUBSTITUTE_NAME","SUBSTITUTE_VALUE","MANUFACTURER","PART_CODE","SUPPLIER","ORDER_REFERENCE","ORDER_DATE","QUANTITY","UNIT_PRICE","LINE_PRICE","CURRENCY"
 "C1, C2","CAP_0402","2.2uF 6.3V 0402","CAP_0402","2.2uF 10V 0402 X5R 10%","Samsung Electro-Mechanics","CL05A225KP5NSNC","LCSC","2020101AAAA","2020-01-01","3","0.0034","0.0102","USD"
 ```

-it's also possible to then:
+It's also possible to then:

-11) check your inventory against the selected BOM components.
+11) Check your inventory against the selected BOM components.
-12) order new/out-of-stock parts, sometimes by uploading the resulting 'bom-cost.csv' to a supplier.
+12) Order new/out-of-stock parts, sometimes by uploading the resulting 'bom-cost.csv' to a supplier.

 ## Limitations

 PurchaseCombiner
  * Doesn't handle duplicates and just inserts rows, see workflow.
+Ensure you don't attempt to re-import order files; However, reverting a Google sheets file using revision history is easy.
- - Digikey and Arrow support is planned.
+ - Arrow support is planned.
  + It's still much quicker than doing it manually.

 BOMCost
- - Work-in-progress.
+ - None, it's functional now.

 ## Building

 Requires 'pnpconvert' as a sibling to the 'componentmanager' directory so that gradle can find it.

 ## Testing